oveleon/contao-propstack-api-bundle/README.md

-# Contao - Propstack API
+# Contao - Propstack API (v1)

+> [!IMPORTANT]
+> Open source development of this plugin has been abandoned.
+> Further development continues might continue in private and is no longer publicly available.
+>
+> **Version 2 for Propstack API**
+> See https://api.propstack.de/docs for more information

 This extension serves as a bridge between Contao and the Propstack API.
 You can find the documentation for Propstack [here](https://docs.propstack.de/).
 A Propstack API key is required for use.

 - Access to the API can be protected